Excel-VBA-Diary/GetLocalPath/README(en).md

 There is a problem with the Workbook.Path property returning a URL pass when I run Excel VBA on OneDrive.
 It is not possible to get the local path of that book, and the URL pass is inconvenient, as the Dir function causes a runtime error and FileSystemObject cannot be used.

 Several methods have been proposed to solve this problem.
-For personal OneDrive, there is a way to convert the URL path to a local path by processing the URL path as a string.
-For a personal OneDrive, the URL returned by the Workbook.Path property will be in the following format \<The <CID> is a 16-digit number assigned for personal use, followed by the path to the folder under the OneDrive, <FOLDER-PATH>.
+For a personal OneDrive, there is a way to convert the URL path to a local path by processing the URL path as a string.
+For a personal OneDrive, the URL returned by the Workbook.Path property would be in the following format \<CID> is the 16-digit number assigned to the individual, followed by the path \<FOLDER-PATH> of the folder under the OneDrive.
 ```
 https://d.docs.live.net/<CID>/<FOLDER-PATH>
 ```